emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    branch.
 If you still can't resolve conflicts, this procedure fails.

-   [What would be the default outcome from the GitHub interface, using the "merge" button?
-[Chaser324_2017]_ claims it only works for fast-forwards, which we don't want, because they discard records of the merge happening, including who did it.
-RB 2023-01-07]

 6. Build and test the results locally.
 For example::

      make -C code -f lii6gc.gmk testci testansi testpollnone testmmqa